Mobility Program Guidelines 2019

 - All eligible applications will be assessed against the selection criteria outlined in Section 4.3.

-- Based on step 2 above, all eligible applications will receive a score and be deemed "highly suitable", "suitable" or "not suitable" based on this score.
+- Based on step 2 above, all eligible applications will receive a score and be prioritised based on this score.

-Applications will then be selected for funding, to the limit of available funding, using the following process:
+Applications will then be selected for funding, to the limit of available funding, based on their score.
+Where applications have similar scores, projects will be prioritised for funding based on:

 - Applicants' own ranking of Mobility Projects